March of 2023

-- The need for house plans continue to come in, more remodeling than I have seen in years, and as I continue to reach out to builders across America through our home builder websites, I continue to pick up a new builder client and drew their house plans.
+- The need for house plans continues to come in, with more remodeling than I have seen in years, and as I continue to reach out to builders across America through our home builder websites, I continue to pick up new builder clients and draw their house plans.

 - So, I am excited about the future.
-Working harder than I have worked in a long time trying to operate all the things I do, but I know it will pay off as I continue to build a new and very strong foundation.
+Working harder than I have worked in a long time trying to operate all the things I do.
+We will see what lies ahead.

 All of 2008